mahirox36/Mihari/README.md

 ## 💖 License

 This project is licensed under the MIT License.
-Use it, modify it, share it — Mahiri loves making friends!
+Use it, modify it, share it — Mihari loves making friends!

 ---

 ## 🌟 More Screenshots

-A peek into Mahiri’s world! 🖼️
+A peek into Mihari’s world! 🖼️

 ### ⚙️ Advanced Settings